Microsoft Tunnel for Microsoft Intune

 - 4 - Intune administrator creates and deploys VPN profiles and the Defender app to devices.

-- 5 - Device authenticates to Azure AD.
+- 5 - Device authenticates to Microsoft Entra.
 Conditional Access policies are evaluated.

 - 6 - With split tunnel: